-Identify a project goal that states what will be achieved by the project, and describe how the project goal will address the community condition.
-The application must demonstrate how the project goal specifically relates to the purpose of the P&M program.
+The project goal is a statement describing what is to be achieved by the end of the project's implementation.
+Identify a project goal statement and describe how the project goal will address the targeted challenge(s).
+The application must demonstrate that the project goal specifically relates to building internal capacity, as described in the program purpose of the SEDS-GO FOA.